 |English 1090 or a critical reading and writing (CRW) course (Faculty of Humanities and Social Sciences)||3|

-- Prerequisite: Successful completion of the theory placement test.
-If unsuccessful, students should register for Music 1120 in preparation for retaking the test.
+- Prerequisite: Successful completion of the Theory Assessment.
+If unsuccessful, students should register for Music 1105.
 Co-requisite: Music 1117

-- Prerequisite: Successful completion of the theory placement test and aural skills test.
+- Prerequisite: Successful completion of the Theory Assessment.
 Co-requisite: Music 1107

-- Music technology will give students skills in Finale notation software and basic audio recording and editing.
-Students should be aware that they will be required to take a functional keyboard course in second year.
-Students who do not pass the piano proficiency entrance diagnostic are expected to take private lessons in piano at their own expense in their first year to qualify for Music 2401.
+- You should be aware that you will be required to take Functional Keyboard I (Music 2401) in second year.
+In order to register for Music 2401, students must pass the Piano Proficiency Test.
+Students who have not yet passed the Piano Proficiency Test are expected to take private lessons in piano at their own expense in their first year.

-- Students admitted to the Bachelor of Music Program will be permitted to register for a maximum of 18 credit hours per semester, without requiring written permission of the director.
+- Students admitted to the bachelor of music program are permitted to register for a maximum of 18 credit hours per semester, without requiring written permission of the dean.

 Students choosing to defer their application, but intend to pursue a bachelor of music, will normally take the following courses in their first year: